katiBe3/modern-crypto-explorer/README.md

 # modern-crypto-explorer

 This is the bestcrypto website ever! 😉
 It picks up data from free and open APIs to track the top 100 cryptos.
-It doesn't have a memory (database) integrated.
-So if the website forgets about stuff you did, it's nothing personal.
-It just can't remember.

 ## Features
 * Allows user to explore and filter the top 100 cryptos.